,

 Multiplication Tables Check.

 In June every Year 4 child in the country will undertake the Government’s national Multiplication Tables Check (MTC).
 The children will be electronically tested on times tables questions, to ensure they have quick recall of all the table facts.
-To help explain this further and to provide ways in which you can support your child, I am holding two workshops this term.
-Please do try and attend one or the other.
-The workshops will be identical.
+It was great to meet with many of you last term to explain this.
+Continued times table learning at home will help all pupils.
+Please do message if you have any questions. cmoulton@cressing.essex.sch.uk

 Home Learning.

 New home learning tasks are set for the class each week on a Monday, to be completed for the following Monday.
 They will alternate between maths and English tasks.
-This week we have begun with maths.
+These continue the same this term.
+We strongly encourage children to do working out on paper, then input answers etc.

-The children have stuck the log in codes for maths.co.uk and spag.com in their reading records.
-We have spares if needed!
+The codes for maths.co.uk and spag.com are in their reading records.

 We also recommend…